reasonml/reason-react/docs/state-actions-reducer.md

 ReasonReact stateful components are like ReactJS stateful components, except with the concept of "reducer" (like [Redux](http://redux.js.org)) built in.
 If that word doesn't mean anything to you, just think of it as a state machine.
 If _that_ word doesn't mean anything to you, just think: "Woah this is great".

-To declare a stateful ReasonReact component, instead of `ReasonReact.statelessComponent "MyComponentName"`, use `ReasonReact.reducerComponent "MyComponentName"`:
+To declare a stateful ReasonReact component, instead of `ReasonReact.statelessComponent "MyComponentName"`, use `ReasonReact.reducerComponent "MyComponentName"`.

 ```reason
 let component = ReasonReact.reducerComponent "Greeting";